Communication Planning as a Process

 Book icon

-Provide the foundation for all the other steps in the problem-solving process.
-Helps to define the problem or opportunity.
+This step provides the foundation for all the other steps in the problem-solving process, which helps to define the problem or opportunity.

 Explores questions such as: